MicrochipTech/fpga-hls-examples/axi_slave/README.md

    * From the menu select: File -> Import.
    * In the import window select General -> "Existing Projects into Workspace".
 Click Next.
    * Click the Browse button beside "Select root directory".
 Navigate to where you cloned this fpga-hls-examples git repository.
-   * Under Projects you should see the "udp_tx" project checked.
+   * Under Projects you should see the "axi_slave" project checked.
 Click Finish.
 3. Try "Run Software", "Compile to Hardware", and "SW/HW Co-simulation".

 # Using LegUp HLS Commandline